TaylorEllington/CS636-CPU-Raytracer/README.md

 # Repository Contents:

-*3rd-party/* contains external libraries used by the c++ homework code
+**3rd-party/** contains external libraries used by the c++ homework code
-*assets/* holds any meshes, images, textures, etc used by the raytracer
+**assets/** holds any meshes, images, textures, etc used by the raytracer
-*class-site/* a ruby powered static site displayed on this repository's associated gitlab pages, don't bother with this if you are looking into the raytracer
+**class-site/** a ruby powered static site displayed on this repository's associated gitlab pages, don't bother with this if you are looking into the raytracer
-*src* the c++ raytracer you are probably looking for
+**src/** the c++ raytracer you are probably looking for
 CMakeLists.txt - the top level file that runs this projects build system
 gemfile - needed for Jekyll to build the class site
 gemfile.lock - more ruby weirdness for the class site